itpp-labs/misc-addons/web_debranding/README.rst

     To receive a message from the Bot open menu ``[[ Discuss ]] >> CHANNELS >> #general`` and send ``/help`` to the chat.

-22. [ENTERPRISE] Replaces icons for android and apple devices with custom url
+22. [ENTERPRISE] Replaces icons for mobile devices with custom url
 23. Replaces links to `documentation <https://www.odoo.com/documentation>`__ (e.g. "Help" in Import tool, "How-to" in paypal, etc.) to custom website

 By default the module replaces "Odoo" to "Software".
 To configure